 The aim of our PHSE offer is to educate and support individuals to lead safe and healthy lives, make informed choices regarding social and personal issues and develops the necessary skills to manage their next step, lives and aspirations to become responsible and productive members of society.
+The core themes studied are Health and Wellbeing, Relationships and the Wider World.

-Our PHSE curriculum includes a robust RSE offer, and learners are able to work towards accreditation at both KS3 and KS4.
-For more detail please refer to the RSE-PSHE policy.
+Our PHSE curriculum includes a robust RSE offer, and learners can work towards accreditation at both KS3 and KS4.
+For more detail, please refer to the RSE-PSHE policy.